-Inspection: You will be required to demonstrate the application of air, hydraulic or electric service brakes.
-This procedure is designed to determine that the brakes are working correctly, and that the vehicle does not pull to one side or the other at a low speed.
+You will be required to check the application of air or hydraulic service brakes.
+This procedure is designed to determine that the brakes are working correctly and that the vehicle does not pull to one side or the other.

-Pull forward at 5 mph, apply the service (foot) brake and come to a complete stop.
-Inspect to see that the vehicle does not pull to either side and stops when the service brake is applied.
-If the vehicle pulls to either side or does not stop well, the brakes may not be working correctly.
+Pull forward at 5 mph, apply the service brake and stop.
+Check to see that the vehicle does not pull to either side and that it stops when brake is applied.